 Cat wheels are a relatively new concept for most cat owners.
-Naturally, people want to know if they should get one and if so, which one.
+Naturally, people want to know if they should get one and, if so, which one.
 We hope to help you figure that out by sharing our experience.

-Having a cat wheel in your home is the most convenient and dependable way to offer your cat a method in which to regulate its own energy needs.
-With our Bengals, we have never spent the time to physically teach them how to use a wheel, but because our cats are surrounded by other cats who use the wheel, they may learn by example.
-If you do discover that you need to teach your cat how to use the wheel, there are plenty of videos on YouTube to show you different methods to try.
+Having a cat wheel in your home is the most convenient and dependable way to offer your cat a method to regulate its own energy needs.
+With our Bengals, we have never spent the time physically teaching them how to use a wheel, but because our cats are surrounded by other cats who use the wheel, they may learn by example.
+If you discover that you need to teach your cat how to use the wheel, there are plenty of videos on YouTube to show you different methods to try.
 You'll want to get their favorite toys, a laser, and treats as positive motivators.
 With Bengals being both high energy and highly intelligent, it is unusual to find an unteachable Bengal.
 Most gravitate to a wheel.

 Then, One Fast Cat hit the scene, and we were in love with the price.
 We bought four at the Kickstarter, and over time have accumulated four more.
 With our original wheels, we did not experience the difficulty in building them, the excessive tipping over, or the clunking sound that others experienced.
 We were happy for a while.
 In less than two years, our small, running wheels which ran the big wheel needed replacing.
-So we order the parts to replace them, but the original, worn-out wheels were impossible to remove.
-It seems that on every base at least one of the four wheels could not be removed; thus, we could not use the base.
-I contacted One Fast Cat to purchase new bases for our wheels since we could not replace the wheels.
+We ordered the parts to replace them, but the original, worn-out wheels were impossible to remove.
+It seems that on every base, at least one of the four wheels could not be removed; thus, we could not use the base.
+I contacted One Fast Cat to purchase new bases for our wheels since we could not replace them.
 One Fast Cat told me the new bases they had would not work on my old wheels, and they offered me a discount on buying a whole new wheel - I declined.
 We have since discovered that the current base does work with the original wheels.
-We picked up the new model on Craigslist, and its base works just fine with our old, Kickstarter wheels.
+We picked up the new model on Craigslist, and its base works just fine with our old Kickstarter wheels.
 Now, One Fast Cat doesn't sell a base kit.
 One can buy the pieces individually, but by the time you do that, you've spent nearly $100.
 I won't put that much money back into One Fast Cat as our experience led to frustration and disappointment.

 Before we got to the point of needing to replacing the runnings wheels, we had bought a few more One Fast cat wheels.
 With the later models, we started to experience the problems other were talking about.
 The wheels were falling off the base while the cats were using them, and one of the wheels we bought was so loud, it could not be kept in the house.
 Now we have eight One Fast Cat wheels, and only two are still usable.
 What we really have is a One Fast Cat graveyard.

-The Ferris Cat Wheel is 12 inches wide which is beneficial for three reasons - stability, safety, and added fun.
+The Ferris Cat Wheel is 12 inches wide, which is beneficial for three reasons - stability, safety, and added fun.
 With the extra width, the wheel has space for grooves that hold the running wheels inside.
 With the running wheels operating inside the groove, the Ferris Cat Wheel does NOT fall over.
 We've had our first one over a year, and it has had a tremendous amount of use and has never once fallen over.
-Furthermore, cats cannot get the paws or tails between the running wheels and the cat wheel, therefore, making the product safe.
+Furthermore, cats cannot get the paws or tails between the running wheels and the cat wheel, making the product safe.
 And finally, the extra width means extra space for wheeling with friends.
 We often get two cats walking side by side on their Ferris Cat Wheel.

 Do cats need a wheel?
-Most high energy, highly intelligent cats, such as the Bengal, will be happier with a wheel.
+High energy, highly intelligent cats, such as the Bengal, will be happier with a wheel.
 Unless you are actively out walking with your cat or spending hours playing it hard inside, it is not likely to be getting the energy output that its body needs to be content.
 If you found our experience helpful in making your decision to purchase a cat wheel, we would really appreciate it if you would help us out in return.
 Elizabeth Gujdan of ZiggyDoo is a kind and intelligent businesswoman.
 For every ten people who purchase a Ferris Cat Wheel through our cattery link, she will give our cats a new wheel.
 Ferris Cat Wheels do cost more than One Fast Cat Wheels, and for that reason, we have not replaced all of our wheels with Ferris Cat Wheels yet, but we are working on it.
 If you've decided the Ferris Cat Wheel is the right wheel for you, please purchase one through our cattery link.
-The price is exactly the same as if you go directly to the ZiggyDoo website, but we get credit towards another wheel.
-Click on any of the Ferris Cat Wheel links in the article or on the picture to the right.
+The price is the same as if you go directly to the ZiggyDoo website, but we get credit towards another wheel.
+Click on any Ferris Cat Wheel links in the article or on the picture to the right.
 Both will take you to our special cattery page.
 If you are in the United States, be sure to change the currency in the upper left corner of the website from Canadian Dollars to US dollars.
 One day, we'll get enough Ferris Cat Wheels so that we don't have to worry about the wheel hogs who are keeping the wheels we have from everyone else.